How to Do Payroll in Michigan—Step-by-Step Instructions

 - Michigan State Taxes: You must report withholding tax to Michigan on an annual basis.
 You also must report withholding tax either monthly or quarterly.
 Use Form 5080 for your monthly or quarterly filing, and use Form 5081 for annual filing.
 Michigan has moved to online service only, so you must file these forms electronically.

-- You must pay on the following schedule:
+- You must pay on the following schedule, according to your filing frequency requirement:

 Filing Frequency | Due Date for Return and Payment |